-- the date we receive your written request to cancel Continuous trauma benefit - the expiry date of the Continuous trauma benefit - the date we reinstate the Trauma Recovery Cover sum insured after we have paid: - two Trauma recovery benefits; or - one Trauma recovery benefit and one TPD benefit. - the date your Trauma Recovery Cover ends (section 5.4).
+- the date we receive your written request to cancel Continuous trauma benefit - the expiry date of the Continuous trauma benefit - the date we reinstate the Trauma Recovery Cover sum insured after we have paid: - two Trauma recovery benefits; or - one Trauma recovery benefit and one TPD benefit. - if accelerated Trauma Recovery Cover applies, the date the Life Cover (section 3.1.1) sum insured reduces to nil - the date your Trauma Recovery Cover ends (section 5.4).